GRIMREAPER35487/ADB-App-Manager/README.md

 - Android SDK | [Download](https://developer.android.com/studio)
 - Python 3.10+ | [Download](https://www.python.org/downloads/)

+## Whats Next?
+- Make a Rust version to enable the tool to be used without the need for Python
+- Make a GUI version to make the tool more user friendly

 ## License
 This tool is licensed under GNU General Public License v3.0.